OpenDataLiteracy/Prepare_Publish_Library_Data/_episodes/01-datareview.md

 ---
 title: "Review and Data Identification"
-teaching: 15
+teaching: 120
 exercises: 0
 questions:
-- "Can you describe Data, Data Types, Data Formats & Structures?"
+- "What are Data, Data Types, Data Formats & Structures?
+What library-related data can you publish?"
 objectives:
-- "Review of key concepts required for remainder of curriculum."
+- "Review of intorductory data concepts and ideas for identifying library data to publish."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Definitions"
+- "Library Datasets"
 ---
 ## Working Definitions